Carbon-cap climate legislation sought by Inslee is OK’d by Washington state Senate

 But its passage Thursday evening underscored the hard work before Democrats if they want to get it to Inslee’s desk.
 Zero Republicans supported the bill.
 Three Democrats voted against it, including Sen. Liz Lovelett, a Democrat from Anacortes who is sponsoring a competing proposal.

-A fourth Democrat, Sen. T’wina Nobles, D-Fircrest, voted yes — essentially putting the bill over the top — but made clear that she doesn’t support it the current version.
+A fourth Democrat, Sen. T’wina Nobles, D-Fircrest, voted yes — essentially putting the bill over the top — but made clear she doesn’t support the current version.

-Nobles said the bill must be strengthened and described her vote as “a plea” that a final version raises more revenue and does more for environmental justice and communities of color, among other things.
+Nobles said the bill must be strengthened and described her vote as a “plea” that a final version raise more revenue and do more for environmental justice and communities of color, among other things.

-SB 5126 would establish a “cap and invest” program that sets steadily lower limits to pollution from carbon and other greenhouse gases, and requires polluters to steadily decrease their emissions, or purchase pollution allowances.
+SB 5126 would establish a “cap and invest” program that sets steadily lower limits on pollution from carbon and other greenhouse gases, and requires polluters to steadily decrease their emissions, or purchase pollution allowances.

 Under the version of the proposal approved Thursday, revenue raised would go to an investment account that could be spent on transportation, assistance for a transition to clean energy, energy conservation, among other things.